Livermore’s Town Square: 1964–1967 homes & subdivision history

 Town Square today

-Here's what the Town Square model homes look like in 2024.
+Here's what the former Town Square model homes look like today.

 The Monterey today